-Time to put your glasses on and be one of the cool ones in Free City, the setting for action comedy Free Guy, which is directed by comedy-seasoned Shawn Levy.
-Ryan Reynolds stars as titular Guy, a NPC in a multiplayer video game similar to Grand Theft Auto, who begins to break out from the established code to form consciousness after an encounter with avatar named ''Molotov Girl''.
+Time to put your glasses on and be one of the cool ones in Free City, the setting for action comedy Free Guy, directed by Shawn Levy and penned by Matt Lieberman and Zak Penn.
+Ryan Reynolds stars as titular Guy, a NPC in a multiplayer video game, who begins to break out from the established code to form consciousness after an encounter with an avatar named ''Molotov Girl''.
 She is being played in real life by Millie (Jodie Comer in both parts), a video game developer who is suing the game company and its CEO Antwan (Taika Waititi) as she's suspecting that he stole coding from her and her partner Keys (Joe Keery) who's now working for Antwan.
 A sequel launch is threatening to erase Guy who's now proof for that stolen code so Millie and Keys team up with him in the game to bring the evidence to light.

-There's a much more interesting thing going on with Comie and Keery's characters, much because the actors themselves works incredibly well together, and there's a conclusion that does take an advantage of that.
-Rest of the movie moves along in great spirit but you do slightly wish that it was a bit more confident in its own story because the IP and cameos of it all, which it tries to comment on with Antwan's character, does actually play a big part in the end so it seems like the easiest choice was made there instead of trusting your own creation.
+There's a much more interesting thing going on with Comie and Keery's characters, much because the actors themselves work incredibly well together, and there's a conclusion that does take advantage of that.
+Rest of the movie moves along in great spirit but you do slightly wish that it was a bit more confident in its own story because IP and cameos, which it tries to comment on with Antwan's character, do actually play a big part in the end so it seems like the easiest choice was made there instead of trusting your own creation.

 Smileys: Jodie Comer